JoeWFisher/DevOpsWorkshop1/README.md

-Open and run this script
+Open and run this script# DevOpsWorkshop1